grab/engineering-blog/_posts/2019-03-05-structured-logging.md

 ### Causal Ordering

-Having an exact history of events makes debugging issues in production systems easier - as one can just look at the history and quickly hypothesize what's wrong and fix it.
+Having an exact history of events makes debugging issues in production systems easier - as one can just look at the history and quickly hypothesise what's wrong and fix it.
 To this end, the structured logging library adds the exact write timestamp in nanoseconds in the logger.
 This combined with the structured JSON-like format makes it possible to sort all the logs by this field - so we can see logs in the exact order as they happened - achieving causal ordering in logs.
 This is an underplayed but highly powerful feature that makes debugging easier.

 <div class="post-image-section">
   <img alt="Figure 4: Causal ordering of logs with Y'ALL" src="/img/structured-logging/image2.png">